Top Documentary Movies 2025

 An exclusive look at Sean Combs long before he was known as Puff or Diddy.
 Featuring never-before-seen footage and stories from those who know him best, Diddy: The Making of a Bad Boy sheds light on his childhood, rise to fame, and recent criminal allegations, challenging viewers to rethink everything they thought they knew about the mogul behind the music—and the mugshot.

-Laura Jones, Ari Mark, Phil Lott, Sumit David, Stephanie Frederic, Justine Kershaw, Sara Lavery
+Ari Mark, Phil Lott, Sumit David, Stephanie Frederic, Laura Jones, Justine Kershaw, Sara Lavery

 My Name Is Alfred Hitchcock